 - Pay them on time and review their salary on a regular basis.

 - Appreciate your nanny, remember a good nanny is hard to find.

 - Ring every few hours to check how everything is going, as they will feel you don’t trust them.

 - Assume they will know what you want doing and how to do it.

 - Be late home, or if you are going to be, ring and let them know.

 - Worry that your child will get more attached to your nanny than to you.
 Children always know who their parents are and if your child likes being with the nanny be reassured that they are happy with the situation.

-If you need further information please email [email protected] or please call our Nanny Team Manager Pippa Owens on 020 7471 6000
+If you need further information please email email@example.com or please call any member of our Household Team on 020 7471 6000